MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 ## Do you want to require additional evidence?
 [Match element, minCount attribute]

-In addition to the IdMatch, a pattern can use the Match element to require additional supporting evidence, such as a keyword, regex, date, or address.
+In addition to the IdMatch, a pattern can use the Match element to require more supporting evidence, such as a keyword, regex, date, or address.

 A Pattern can include multiple Match elements; they can be included directly in the Pattern element or combined by using the Any element.
 Match elements are joined by an implicit AND operator; all Match elements must be satisfied for the pattern to be matched.
 You can use the Any element to introduce AND or OR operators (more on that in a later section).